-The Irish Army Air Corps can trace its roots back to 1921 when a biplane was purchased to allow Michael Collins to escape from England should talks on independence fail.
-The Air Corps was established in its current form in 1924 as a corps of the Irish Army and therefore has been in existence almost 100 years.
+The Irish Air Corps can trace its roots back to 1921 when a biplane was purchased to allow Michael Collins to escape from England should talks on independence fail.
+The Air Corps was established in its current form in 1922 as a corps of the Irish Army and therefore has been in existence 100 years.

-Over the best part of a century many thousands of personnel have passed through Irish Army Air Corps ranks including pilots, technicians & line personnel with a sizable number of civilians also employed as well as numerous engineering students on work experience placement.
+Over the century many thousands of personnel have passed through Irish Air Corps ranks including pilots, technicians & line personnel with a sizable number of civilians also employed as well as numerous engineering students on work experience placement.